Nordln/EasydiffusionWiki/Writing-prompts.md

     ![image](https://user-images.githubusercontent.com/5852422/196818870-c44ca641-bc3e-45a9-91a5-c66a7b671d1f.png)

 ## Emphasizing parts of the prompt
 * You can mark parts of the prompt as more or less important.
 When you put a part of the prompt in round brackets, it becomes more important.
 If you use square brackets, the enclosed part becomes less important.
-You can use multiple brackets for something `(((very important)))` or `[[[less important]]]`:
+By using multiple brackets you can make things `((even more important))` or `[[[very unimportant]]]`:

     ![image](https://user-images.githubusercontent.com/5852422/196799015-7cfa13db-dffb-4c3e-82e8-786c8cd7b2af.png)

+    In the above example, the word "pink" in the prompt `girl on a swing, green grass, pink trousers` made all of the girls clothes and the see-saw pink, not only the trousers.
+By lowering the weight with three square brackets `girl on a swing, green grass, [[[pink trousers]]]`, the impact of the word
+    "pink" is reduced and the shirt and the see-saw are no longer pink.

 * Instead of using brackets, you can also provide the importance ("weight") as numbers: `girl on a swing:1.2 green grass:1.0 pink trousers:0.8`